-- (x) Extension of dismissal date when the current dismissal date is 30 days or fewer from the date of the request for extension - (xi) Postponements or Special Set requests when the matter already has a date set on Trial Assignment or a retained judge's docket and that date is 30 days or fewer from the date of the request - (xii) Order to Show Cause re: Telephone Testimony matters fewer than 30 Days before hearing - (xiii) Appointment of Temporary Guardians in adoption proceedings - (xiv) Motions for Change of Judge (submitted to the Chief Family Court Judge or delegate) - (4) For Probate matters: None.
-This includes all documents presented at the Chief Probate Judge's daily 8:45 AM short matters docket. - (5) For Juvenile matters: - (a) The following motions presented to any judicial officer when judicial ruling on the motion is needed before the lapse of three (3) court days: - (i) Transport of Party or Witness - (ii) Postponement - (iii) Expedited Review or Rehearing Request - (iv) Substitution of Counsel - (v) Allowing Travel - (vi) Protective Orders - (vii) Educational Placement - (b) Motions for change of Judge (submitted to the Chief Family Court Judge or delegate). - (6) For Small Claim and Forcible Entry and Detainer matters presented at the presiding judge's daily 9:30 AM and 1:30 PM ex parte sessions: - (a) Motion for Change of Judge - (b) Guardian Ad Litem Appointments - (c) Motion for Judgment Debtor Bench Warrant
+- (j) Extension of dismissal date when the current dismissal date is 30 days or fewer from the date of the request for extension - (k) Postponements or when the matter already has a date set on a retained judge's docket and that date is 30 days or fewer from the date of the request - (l) Motions for Special Set/Complex Case Designation when the Trial Assignment date is 30 days or fewer from the date of the request. - (m) Order to Show Cause re: Telephone Testimony matters fewer than 30 Days before hearing - (n) Appointment of Temporary Guardians in adoption proceedings - (o) Motions for Change of Judge (submitted to the Chief Family Court Judge or delegate) - (4) For Probate matters: None.
+This includes all documents presented at the Chief Probate Judge's daily 8:45 AM short matters docket. - (5) For Juvenile matters presented to the Judge of the Case or at ex parte: - (a) Transport Orders - (b) Protective Orders - (c) Motions for change of Judge (submitted to the Chief Family Court Judge or delegate). - (6) For Small Claim and Forcible Entry and Detainer matters presented at the presiding judge's daily 9:30 AM and 1:30 PM ex parte sessions: - (a) Motion for Change of Judge - (b) Guardian Ad Litem Appointments - (c) Motion for Judgment Debtor Bench Warrant